klauseduard/under-over-models/chapters/03-organizational-models.md

 In Section 3.6, we explore how these cybernetic principles manifest in emerging models of human-AI collaboration, where the balance between human judgment and AI-driven processes creates new regulatory challenges.

-## 3.4 Conway's Law and System Design
+## 3.4 Conway's Law: How Organizational Structure Shapes System Architecture

 Conway's Law can be understood as a specific manifestation of sociotechnical systems principles (see Section 3.3.4), where the social subsystem (organizational communication structure) directly shapes the technical subsystem (system